pengbits/sho-paige/README.md

 # sho-paige
-wip front-end for a cms built with react/redux and backed by REST apis
+the front-end client for a content management system built with React/Redux and backed by REST apis.
+Heavily informed by princibles of BDD, using Jest and Jest-Cucumber for testing and feature development.